 To the west, their territory extends into the valleys of the Agura and Dala rivers, both tributaries of the upper Canapé.
 To the east, their territorial border is roughly the top of the range as it forms the border with the Oro Province.

 The cultural groups whose territory borders the Koiaris are the Orokaiva to the north-east, the Fuyuge to the north-west, and the Koita and Motu who live along the coast near Port Moresby.

-The Koiari people once built their houses in the tree tops and at the time of their first contact with Europeans in the 1880s were renowned for their ferocity.
+The Koiari people once built their houses in the treetops and at the time of their first contact with Europeans in the 1880s, were renowned for their ferocity.
 However, today the people all wear western clothes, many live in timber and galvanised iron constructed houses, and all belong to the Seventh Day Adventist church.
-As a result of their association with the faith of the Seventh Day Adventist they no longer eat or raise pigs, chew betel nut or smoke tobacco.
+As a result of their association with the faith of the Seventh Day Adventists, they no longer eat or raise pigs, chew betel nut or smoke tobacco.

 Gardening is an important activity and Kaukau (sweet potato) is the staple food.
 Taros (starch laden root plant), bananas, yams, vegetables and greens are also commonly grown.
 Coffee also has been introduced as a cash crop along with oranges and okari nuts, which taste like an Indian chestnut.
 Many of the gardens have been irrigated with the materials being flown in from Port Moresby and assembled by ingenuity and cleverness.

 As you trek you will meet the Koiari people in their villages and out along the Track.
 They are very friendly, although not as spontaneous as others.
 Introduce yourself and discuss the village and its surrounds.
 Young women are particularly shy and reserved; you should respect this trait if they do not wish to speak to you.
 Male bushwalkers should give way to women when trekking and should step off the Track, the further the better, and allow them to pass.